scott-eric-kaufman/the-whole-sek/content/the-valve/2006-01-27-more-groovy-street-theater.md

 By  on 02/12/06 at 10:16 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/mo/#7438)
 []()

-Sean, you &amp; Szalay didn’t creep me out, although I’m still trying to figure out whether and where I disagree with you and whether the possible disagreement is interesting enough to write about.
+Sean, you & Szalay didn’t creep me out, although I’m still trying to figure out whether and where I disagree with you and whether the possible disagreement is interesting enough to write about.
 The potential finality of the guest issue was what creeped me out.
 As you may have gathered, I don’t like apocalypse.

 And I’m sorry if it seemed as if the first quote came from anyone but the editors of the magazine.
 I should have attributed.